phax/peppol-commons/README.md

 It supports the following properties:
 * **`smpclient.truststore.type`**: the type of key store to be used.
 Possible values are `JKS`, `PKCS12` and `BCFKS`.
 Defaults to `JKS`.
 * **`smpclient.truststore.path`**: the location of the Peppol trust store (of the specified type) to be used.
 If this property is not defined, the value defaults to `truststore/complete-truststore.jks`.
 By default the SMP client supports the following built-in trust stores (in library [peppol-commons](https://github.com/phax/peppol-commons)):
-    * `truststore/complete-truststore.jks` - contains the trust certificates for production and pilot (root, AP, SMP, Directory, SML)
+    * `truststore/complete-truststore.jks` - contains the trust certificates for Peppol production and pilot (root, AP, SMP, Directory, SML)
-    * `truststore/2018/smp-prod-truststore.jks` - contains the trust certificates for production only (root, SMP, Directory, SML)
+    * `truststore/2018/smp-prod-truststore.jks` - contains the trust certificates for Peppol production only (root, SMP, Directory, SML)
-    * `truststore/2018/smp-pilot-truststore.jks` - contains the trust certificates for pilot only (root, SMP, Directory, SML)
+    * `truststore/2018/smp-pilot-truststore.jks` - contains the trust certificates for Peppol pilot only (root, SMP, Directory, SML)
 * **`smpclient.truststore.password`**: the password to access the trust store.
 By default the password `peppol` is used.
 This password is valid for all built-in trust stores mentioned above.

 * **`http.proxy.host`** (before v8.7.2: **`http.proxyHost`**): the host name or IP address to be used as a HTTP proxy for **all** hosts.
 If you need proxy exemptions than the `http.useSystemProperties` is the configuration item of choice.